I don’t know how it happened.

 That is breaking it to him gently, wouldn’t you agree?

-Once upon a time, I was an interior designer who loved colour on the walls.
+Once upon a time, I was a designer who loved colour on the walls.

 Incredible intense pops of colour.